 IMPORTANCE OF SALT

-Salt for the uninitiated into the culinary arts is simply something you sprinkle on your food right before you eat to give it flavor.
-The more you learn how to use salt, however, the more you’ll realize just how important of a role it plays in bringing out the actual flavors of our food, as well as helping to tenderize the meat we eat.
-There are whole books written about salt and its uses, but in the interest of time let me just offer some basics here that will help you get started on your flavor journey.
+For those of you who are uninitiated into the culinary arts, salt is simply something you sprinkle on your food right before you eat to give it more flavor.
+As you learn more about salt, however, you will realize just how important of a role it is in bringing out the actual flavors of food, as well as tenderizing our meat.
+There are whole books written about salt and its uses, but let me briefly just offer some basics here that will help you get started on your flavor journey.
 If you are a 0 out of 10 in your cooking knowledge my hope is to bring you up to a 3 or 4 just by learning how to use salt properly.

 PLANNING AHEAD

-Using salt properly involves thinking through what you’ll be eating the next day in most cases.
-When you salt meat with enough time before you cook it goes through a number of chemical reactions that enhance its flavor and texture.
-It does this by dissolving protein strands into a gel, allowing them to retain water as you cook which results in more tender and juicy meat.
-If you forget to salt ahead just salt your food and leave it outside the fridge for up to 2 hours before cooking-any amount of time ahead of cooking will yield better flavor than if you didn’t salt at all.
+In most cases, using salt properly involves thinking through what you will be eating the next day.
+Salting meat ahead of time allows it to go through a number of chemical reactions that enhance its flavor and texture.
+These reactions dissolve protein strands into a gel, allowing them to retain water as you cook, which results in more tender and juicy meat.
+If you do not have time to do a long salt, or even forget to, just salt your food and leave it at room temperature for up to two hours before cooking.
+Any amount of time ahead of cooking will yield better flavor than if you did not salt at all.
 Here are a few basic guidelines to get you started on your flavor journey.

 FOOD BREAK DOWNS